Date of Award

 Taiwanese consumers tend to believe that luxury handbags made in well-developed countries will have better quality, prestige, and workmanship than handbags made in less-developed countries.
 Additionally, Taiwanese consumers have higher expectations from a higher equity brand; thus, the incongruent information between the COO and the brand origin will produce larger negative effects on product evaluation.
 With regard to the price expectation, Taiwanese consumers are willing to pay a higher price for the reputable COO and expect greater price discounts for the less reputable COO.
 Recommendations for luxury handbag manufacturers and future study are also discussed.

 Han, Hsin-Tien, "Taiwanese Consumers' Perceptions of Luxury Handbags: The Country-of-Origin Effect" (2005).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 174.